1jour1vin

 RVF

-This elegant bottle has a deep purple color.
-Its bouquet combines notes of wild berries, prunes, and spices.
-The rich and frank attack on well-integrated tannins evolves powerfully with flavors of black fruit.
-A very typical "Graves" wine of great quality.
+This elegant bottle boasts a deep purple color.
+Its bouquet blends notes of wild berries, prunes, and spices.
+The rich, bold attack, with well-integrated tannins, develops powerfully into a full-bodied palate with flavors of dark fruits.
+A wine that is quintessentially "Graves" in character and of exceptional quality.

-Buy your Crabitey wines at the best price in a private sale!
+Buy Crabitey wines at the best price in a private sale!

 Rated site